fbelik/CaratheodoryPruning.jl/docs/src/kerneldowndater.md

 caratheodory_pruning(V, w_in, kd, prune_weights_first!)
 ```

 Below are the available `KernelDowndater` options implemented in `CaratheodoryPruning.jl`.
+Note that the default `KernelDowndater` is the `GivensUpDowndater`

 ### FullQRDowndater

-Access with the kernel symbols `:FullQRDowndater` or `:FullQR`.

 ```@docs
 FullQRDowndater